Wedel: Into the 20th century

 By 1909 Wedel and Schulau had grown into one another and Schulau was amalgamated into Wedel.
 Development continued with the construction of a power plant and in 1930 a hospital was built.
 Like the rest of the country, the city was hard hit by the Depression.
 Several large firms collapsed: the sugar processor let go nearly 400 workers and overall unemployment was high with over 20 percent of the population living on public support.

 This impacted the political life in Wedel.
 From 1929 the number of political meetings rose significantly.
 With public marches and mass meetings in particular the extreme parties determined the political scenery in the town.
 It came often to violent incidents.

 Then the Nazis took power in Wedel as they did over the entire Germany.
 Important administrative posts were occupied by the Nazis.
 The labor parties SPD and the KPD in Wedel, quite strongly represented before the Nazis came, were forbidden and went temporarily into the resistance.
 Many of their members were arrested and spent years in concentration camps.

 In the 1930s the most important structural change of the townscape was the new building of the city hall in the Bahnhofstrasse, the housing developments at the Vosshagen, the Nordschleswig settlement and the Milich Settlement.

 In 1939 Wedel honored its third honorary citizen.
 After the first honorary citizen, a mayor of many years and the second one a publicly engaged physician for the poor this honor was given to Rudolf Hoeckner a painter well known even outside the realms of Wedel.

 At the same time people of Wedel wanted to attach a plaque to the birth house of another famous Wedel Burger.
 But to honor Ernst Barlach was not desired at this time because of the Nazi regime.

 World War II

 In March 1943 a Royal Air Force bomber attack nearly reduced the town to ruins as nearly 70% of homes in Wedel were damaged or destroyed.

 A subcamp of the Neuengamme concentration camp (No. 1541 Wedel) was located near the town.
 Between 13 September 1944 and 27 September 1944, five hundred Hungarian and Czech Jewish women were held there and forced to clear land and farm work.
 The women were later deported to the Hamburg-Eidelstedt camp.
-A few weeks later, on 17 October 1944, five hundred men were used to dig anti-tank obstacles.
+A few weeks later, on 17 October 1944, the subcamp of Neuengamme was reopened and 500 men, mostly Polish, Dutch and Soviet prisoners were used to dig anti-tank obstacles.
 This group included men from the town of Putten, Netherlands.
 On 20 November 1944, the SS closed the camp and deported the men to the camp at Meppen-Versen.
 During 5 weeks in this camp, 27 men died, including 10 of those from Putten.